 - Search and filtering options to increase the chances for a potential lead to find the property they’re looking for.

 - Virtual tours to help agencies create a comprehensive experience on the site and engage their customers.

 - Image optimization to make a web solution automatically optimize uploaded photos for display no matter their size.
 Also, consider adding an automated watermark feature to help agencies prove their copyright.

 - Social media sharing buttons to promote properties for sale or rent.
-According to a 2021 survey by The Close, 60% of real estate specialists find social media more efficient than websites for marketing.

 - Market analytics tools to help agencies automatically compare prices for a certain property type within a specific area.
 These tools allow agencies to analyze the market and consult their clients on budgets for purchasing and reasonable prices for selling.